A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Basic Logic of interactive Proofs (LiP)

 The fifth law describes an important interaction between \emph{common knowledge} \cite{Epistemic_Logic,MultiAgents} and purported interactive proofs, namely their falsifiability in a \emph{communal} sense of \emph{Popper's critical rationalism}.
 More precisely, we refer to Popper's dictum that a hypothesis (here, that a purported interactive proof is indeed a proof) should be falsifiable in the sense that \textbf{\emph{if the hypothesis is false} then its falsehood should be cognisable} (here, commonly knowable).
 In the present paper, we restrict the relation between Popper's \emph{\oe uvre} and our work to this succinct dictum.
 Recall from \cite{Epistemic_Logic,MultiAgents} that common knowledge among a community $\community$ can be captured with a modality $\CK{\community}$ defined as where ${\indist{\community}{}{}}\defeq(\bigcup_{a\in\community}\indist{a}{}{})^{*}$.
-The intuition is that a statement $\phi$ is common knowledge in a community $\community$ of agents when: all agents know that $\phi$ is true (call this new statement $\phi'$), all agents know that $\phi'$ is true (call this new statement $\phi''$), all agents know that $\phi''$ is true (call this new statement $\phi'''$), etc. Note that depending on the properties of the employed communication lines, common knowledge may have to be pre-established off those lines along other lines \cite{CommonKnowledge}.
+The intuition is that a statement $\phi$ is common knowledge in a community $\community$ of agents when: all agents know that $\phi$ is true (call this new statement $\phi'$), all agents know that $\phi'$ is true (call this new statement $\phi''$), all agents know that $\phi''$ is true (call this new statement $\phi'''$), etc. Note that depending on the properties of the employed communication lines, common knowledge may have to be pre-established off those lines along other lines \cite{CommonKnowledge}, which is also why there is no built-in common-knowledge operator in LiP.